Public Relations Major Admission Standards, Requirements And Application For Current Students

 - References: Applicants will be required to list two references.
 References should be academic or professional.

 NOTE: The Admission Committee will review students’ academic records (transcripts and transfer credit statements) on the university system.

-Click here for the Summer 2018 Journalism & Public Relations Major Application.
+Click here for the Fall 2019 Annenberg Journalism and Public Relations Majors application.

 Applications are due Friday, August 30, 2019 at 4:30 p.m.
 Students will be notified of admission decisions by the 4th week of the semester.